sleeking24/user-compliance/README.md

 # user-compliance

-Sofi Learns to use Shiny by uploading her user compliance report into Shiny on Platform
+Sofi learns to use Shiny by uploading her user compliance report into a shiny app on Platform